OumarDiak/credit-risk-classification/README.md

 # credit-risk-classification
-The project involved analyzing a lending dataset to classify loans as either healthy (label 0) or high-risk (label 1) using a logistic regression model.
-The dataset included features such as loan size, interest rate, borrower income, debt-to-income ratio, number of credit accounts, derogatory marks, and total debt, with the loan status as the target variable.
-After loading the data into a Pandas DataFrame, it was split into features (X) and labels (y).
-The train_test_split method was used to divide the data into training and testing sets to ensure the model could be trained and evaluated effectively.

-A logistic regression model was then created and trained using the training data.
-After fitting the model, predictions were made on the testing data.
-The model's performance was evaluated using a confusion matrix and a classification report, which revealed an impressive overall accuracy of 99%.
-The model demonstrated near-perfect precision and recall for predicting healthy loans, while also effectively identifying high-risk loans with a precision of 87% and recall of 94%.
-This makes the model a valuable tool for financial institutions to identify and manage risky loans, ensuring robust decision-making processes in lending operations.
+Overview of the Analysis
+The purpose of this analysis was to develop a machine learning model capable of predicting the risk level of loans, classifying them as either healthy (label 0) or high-risk (label 1).
+Using logistic regression, the goal was to create a reliable and interpretable model that financial institutions can leverage to identify and manage risky loans effectively.
+By analyzing features such as loan size, interest rate, borrower income, and debt-to-income ratio, the model aims to assist in minimizing financial risks while maintaining a robust decision-making framework for lending practices.

+Results
+Accuracy Score: 99%
+The model correctly classified 99% of the loans in the dataset.
+Precision Score:
+Healthy loans (0): 100%
+High-risk loans (1): 87%
+Recall Score:
+Healthy loans (0): 100%
+High-risk loans (1): 94%
+Summary
+The logistic regression model performed exceptionally well, achieving an accuracy of 99%, with near-perfect classification for healthy loans and strong precision and recall for high-risk loans.
+This indicates that the model is highly effective in minimizing false negatives (misclassifying high-risk loans as healthy), which is critical for managing financial risks.
+Given its strong performance metrics and ability to handle the classification task effectively, this model is highly recommended for use by the company.
+It provides a reliable and efficient tool for identifying risky loans, allowing the institution to make data-driven decisions to mitigate financial losses.